 Do you host an annual gala, 5k run, bowl-a-thon, golf outing, or another fundraising event?
 Or maybe you hold volunteer outings that get your supporters to put their fundraising dollars to work?

-Chances are, you answered yes to one of, if not both, of those questions.
+Chances are, you answered yes to one, if not both, of those questions.
 Well, your nonprofit’s events can be an important part of your social media outreach!

 The points from the last section all apply here as well.
 And whether you hired a professional photographer or had one of your staff running around snapping pictures with their iPhone, you probably have a lot of great photos from your events your followers would love to see!

 Share these photos one at a time to create a series of posts to follow up after your event.
 Or post them as a gallery so those who didn’t make it can get a feel for what they missed.
-Then, use these photos again next year in posts leading up to your event to encourage more of your followers to get involved!
+Then, use these photos again next year in posts leading up to your event.
+This will encourage more of your followers to get involved.

 You can also share post-event surveys to follow up with attendees who follow you on social media.
 Or engage with a wider audience by asking what types of events your followers would like to attend in the future.

-And of course, you can share a post that links to a registration form if you are hosting an event that requires attendees to sign up.
+And, of course, you can share a post that links to a registration form if you are hosting an event that requires attendees to sign up.
+Just remember, location plays a factor.
+So, unless you’re targeting a specific geographic area, this approach may work best for digital events.

-If your familiar with our blog, you’ve heard us say this before.
+If you’re familiar with our blog, you’ve heard us say this before.
 Your nonprofit probably already has more content than you think!

 You can always find more stories to tell in your blog or newsletters!
-And your website is probably full of stories that you haven’t told in some time.
-While your long-term supporters have heard these messages before, they may be new to your social media followers.
-Especially if you are just getting started with your social media outreach!
+And your website is probably full of stories you haven’t told in some time.
+While your long-term supporters have heard these messages before, they may be new to your social media followers, especially if you are just getting started with your social media outreach.

 Is there a blurb in your “about” page that tells the story of why and how your organization was founded?
 That’s a social media post.

 Do you have several different programs or initiatives donors can support, in addition to your annual fund?
-Each one can be turned into a social media post or two.
+Each one can be turned into a series of social media posts.

 Have you recently launched a monthly giving program?
-Create a social media post that highlights the importance of recurring donations.
+Create a post that highlights the importance of recurring donations.

 So, don’t be afraid to get creative.
 If it’s worth talking about on your website, it’s probably important enough to share on social media.
 You just need to package the information a little differently.